Business

 Monthly ad revenue:

-The revenue isn't impressive by any standard that matters. $780 a month from a site with 20,000 indexed pages and nearly 20,000 monthly sessions tells you something important: most programmatic SEO pages have low commercial intent.
-People searching for "2019 Honda Civic specifications" aren't in a buying mood.
+Here's the uncomfortable truth those numbers reveal: $780 a month from a site with 20,000 indexed pages and nearly 20,000 monthly sessions.
+That works out to roughly $0.04 per page per month in ad revenue.
+Most programmatic SEO pages have low commercial intent.
+People searching for "2019 Honda Civic specifications" aren't buying anything.
 They're researching.

-The affiliate revenue — from linking to vehicle listings and related services — has been more promising but more volatile.
-Some months it's higher than the ad revenue.
+Affiliate revenue from linking to vehicle listings and related services has been more promising but more volatile.
+Some months it exceeds the ad revenue.
 Some months it's nearly zero.
 I'm still optimizing this.

 Infrastructure Costs

-Running a site at this scale isn't free, and it's worth being honest about the costs:
+Running a site at this scale isn't free:

 At $780/month in ad revenue plus some affiliate income, the site is profitable.
-But the profit margin is thinner than most people would guess.
-Programmatic SEO at scale has real infrastructure costs, and those costs don't scale linearly — the database gets more expensive as the data grows, and the API costs for data sourcing increase with page count.
+But the margin is thinner than most people would guess.
+The database gets more expensive as the data grows, and API costs for data sourcing increase with page count.
+Programmatic SEO has real infrastructure costs, and they don't scale linearly with revenue.

 What I'd Do Differently